shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ## Exercise 1: Getting Started

 You will prompt the user to enter a number (see usage example).
 You will then print out the number.
 Write this code in a main.cpp file.
-First compile your main (the following command is used in the Makefile on Turnin for this lab):
+Compile using `make` or the following command:
 ```
 $ g++ -Wall -pedantic -g -std=c++11 -o main main.cpp
 ```